Felix-svg/leetcode-sql50/README.md

 - This project is for practising SQL fundamentals, by solving SQL-related problems.

 ## License
--This project is licensed under the terms of the <a href="./LICENSE">MIT</a> license.
+- This project is licensed under the terms of the <a href="./LICENSE">MIT</a> license.